ZimCodes/Zeiver/README.md

 ***-i, --input-file***

-Read URLs from a local or external file. *Each URL is read line by line.
+Read URLs from a file to be sent to the Scraper. *Each line represents a URL to an OD.

 Ex: `zeiver -i "./dir/urls.txt"`

+***--input-record***

+Read URLs from a file containing file paths and create a stats file based on the results.
+*Each line represents a URL to a file. **Activates Recorder**.
+Valid with `--verbose`, `--output`, `--output-record`

 ***-o, --output***

 Save file location.

-The local file path to save downloading files.
-Files saved by the Recorder are also stored here.
+The local file path to save files. **Files saved by the *Recorder* are also stored here.**
 _Default: `./`_

 Ex: `zeiver -o "./downloads/images/dir"`